SpasicU/WebProject/README.md

 back-end part, and the Bootstrap framework, or a combination of HTML and CSS in the front-end part.
 As well as basic JavaScript language.
 Emphasis was put on back-end.

 P.S.
-It was my first website ever :D
+It was the first website i created :D

 Admin login: administrator
 Passoword: admin123